ibexa/documentation-developer/docs/guide/url_management.md

 The `scheme` attribute is mandatory and has to correspond to the name of the protocol, for instance `ftp`.

+## URL aliases

+URL aliases are not SiteAccess-aware.
+When creating an alias, you can select a SiteAccess to base it on.
+If the SiteAccess root path (configured in `content.tree_root.location_id`) is different than the default, the prefix path that results from the configured content root is prepended to the final alias path.

 ## URL alias patterns

 You can configure how eZ Platform generates URL aliases.
 The configuration is available under `ezpublish.url_alias.slug_converter`, for example: